shabss/NCBIGeneDBBrowserPitch/index.md

 ## Roadmap
 1. Fix current limitations
 2. Comprehensive collection of databases from NCBI and EMBL-EBI
-3. Show relationships between various protiens
+3. Show relationships between various proteins
-4. Statistical and predicitive analysis on protien function and relationshps
+4. Statistical and predictive analysis on protein function and relationships